-This test can be done in naturally conceived as well as IVF pregnancies and in both singleton and twin pregnancies.
+This test can be done in naturally-conceived as well as IVF pregnancies and in both singleton and twin pregnancies

 BOOK A HARMONY TEST

-Down Syndrome (trisomy 21) is the most common trisomy at the time of birth.
+This is the most common trisomy at the time of birth.
 It is associated with moderate to severe intellectual disabilities and may also lead to digestive disease and congenital heart disease and other malformations.

 These are associated with a high rate of miscarriage.
 These babies are born with severe brain abnormalities and often have congenital heart defects as well as other defects.
 Most affected individuals die before or soon after birth and very few survive beyond the first year of life.

-Fetal Sex Chromosomes
+Fetal Sex Chromosome Abnormalities

-You have the option to test for conditions caused by having an extra or missing copy of the X or Y chromosomes, including Turner and Klinefelter syndromes (This is only available for singleton pregnancies).
+The Harmony Prenatal Test can also be used to evaluate X and Y sex chromosomes as early as 10 weeks.
+You have the option to test for conditions caused by having an extra or missing copy of the X or Y chromosomes, including Turner and Klinefelter syndromes (PLEASE NOTE: This is only available for singleton pregnancies)

 There is also a lower level of fetal DNA in overweight women and so the risk of there being insufficient fetal DNA in the sample is also increased in these cases.

-After the test, the number of women required to have a CVS or amniocentesis is less than 1%.
+After the test, the number of women required to have a CVS or amniocentesis is less than 1%

 When Will I Get The Results?